 First, identify your coconut oil.
 The most common oil is solid below 76 degrees while hydrogenated types are liquid above 92 degrees.
 A third type is “fractionated,” which is much more expensive.
 All three make excellent soap but each has a different saponification value.
 They also have different prices per volume.

 Visit Soapcalc.net but don’t get intimidated.
 This soap making resource is very thorough but you only need to focus on a few values for a safe bar of soap.
 Select the type of alkali you’re using, NaOH (lye) or POH (potash.)
 Next, select the weight measurements you’ll be using.
-38% is a good starting value for water.
-Choose your superfat: 0-5% for laundry detergent, about 20% for facial soap.
+38 percent is a good starting value for water.
+Choose your superfat: zero-five percent for laundry detergent, about 20 percent for facial soap.
 Select the type of coconut oil you’ll use and how much.
 Click “calculate recipe” then “view or print recipe.”

 A new popup window shows the correct amounts of oils, water, lye, and desired fragrance for your recipe.
 It also evaluates your recipe’s soap quality.
 Remember that high cleansing/low conditioning values mean your soap could be quite harsh.
 The table recommends ranges for good bars of soap.
 If your recipe doesn’t fulfill your needs, go back and alter quantities and superfat ratios.
 Remember that the best bars of soap combine several oils.